dzhidzhoev/AntiRTDPI/README.md

 Simple and dirty.
 Tested on macOS Sierra 10.12.6.

 It is an IP Filtering Network Kernel Extension (NKE).
-It blocks packets being sent by Rostelecom' when you're trying to access website blocked in Russia.
+It blocks packets being sent by Rostelecom when you're trying to access website blocked in Russia.
 It uses simple and stupid search criteria based on beginning of such packets.

 ## Build
 Just open AntiRTDPI.xcodeproj in Xcode and build it!